 1. Buckshole Reservoir, Hastings

-This water is situated in Alexandra Park in Hastings, East Sussex.
-The water is around 4 acres and has depths down to 16 feet.
+This water is arranged in Alexandra Park in Hastings, East Sussex.
+The water is around 4 sections of land and has profundities down to 16 feet.

-Day tickets can be purchased by non-members by the bailiff.
-Night fishing is available to association members, a night ticket must be purchased from one of the ticket officers that will cost just £2 for a night which is great value for the head of fish available.
-Tickets are available from AR Tackle in Hastings and Wobbly Rabbit in Bexhill on Sea.
+Day tickets can be bought by non-individuals by the bailiff.
+Late evening fishing is accessible to affiliation individuals, a night ticket should be bought from one of the ticket officials that will cost only £2 for a night which is extraordinary incentive for the head of fish accessible.
+Tickets are accessible from AR Tackle in Hastings and Wobbly Rabbit in Bexhill on Sea.

 More Information Phone: 01424 451050